saturnboy/gen-art-workshop/part2/quilt/README.md

 ## Automation

+We want a updating quilt display...automatically.

+So, when new patches are added to the quilt and merged into `main`, we want our local display (say on a TV) to be updated _automatically_ with those new patches.

+Our local display update flow is:

+1. Merge PR with new patch into `main`
+2. GitHub sends webhook to a server ([smee](https://smee.io))
+3. Server receives the webhook, but proxy it to local app
+4. Local app ([puller](../puller)) pulls the updated quilt code from GitHub
+5. Monitor sees the filesystem changes and triggers a redraw

 ### PR Check

 A simple check, implemented in Python and run via Pytest, ensures that every TypeScript file in `src/` has exactly this line: